minorua/Qgis2threejs/README.md

  * STLExport.html
   You can save 3D objects in STL format on the web browser.
 [STL format](http://en.wikipedia.org/wiki/STL_%28file_format%29) is a format that can be used in 3DCG softwares such as [Blender](http://www.blender.org/).

-* Object and layer tree, and property widgets
+* Tree for settings and property widgets
 Items with check box are optional.
 When the current item is optional and not checked, widgets on the right side are disabled.
 See "General settings and Layer settings" below for details.

 * Output HTML file path